 A student who desires to register for additional coursework above the maximum indicated for the curriculum must secure a recommendation from the faculty advisor and approval from the Vice President, Instruction/Chief Academic Officer.

 Class Attendance

 At Piedmont Community College (PCC), regular attendance at all class meetings is necessary for student success.
-Additional guidance on PCC policy 6.8 can be found on the College's website.
+For additional guidance, refer to PCC Policy 6.8 Class Attendance.

 Advanced Placement Examinations